To understand Senator Harry Reid, you must look to the small mining town of Searchlight, Nevada.

 Since he came to the Senate in 1986, Harry Reid has fought tirelessly to make Nevada an even better place to live by promoting economic development, investing in infrastructure, working to address the foreclosure crisis, investing in clean energy development, fighting the proposed Yucca Mountain nuclear waste dump, delivering quality affordable health care, protecting Social Security, and ensuring the readiness of our military.
 As a result of surges in the state’s population over the last decade, Senator Reid is using his leadership position to continue to meet Nevada’s unique needs.

-As the Majority Leader, Senator Reid is working on building a clean energy future that will help provide Nevadans with safe, reliable and affordable supplies of clean energy, and he is championing efforts to make Nevada the nation’s leader in clean energy.
+As the Democratic Leader, Senator Reid is working on building a clean energy future that will help provide Nevadans with safe, reliable and affordable supplies of clean energy, and he is championing efforts to make Nevada the nation’s leader in clean energy.
 He has supported investments in renewable energy, transmission lines, and energy efficiency that create jobs and reduce energy costs for Nevada families.
 Since 2000, he has secured over $100 million for Nevada-based projects to research and advance our nation’s renewable energy and energy efficiency capabilities, and he is also helping to pioneer renewable energy development on public lands in Nevada.
-Since 2008, Senator Reid has joined with the Center for American Progress Action Fund and UNLV to host an annual National Clean Energy Summit in Nevada.
+Since 2008, Senator Reid has cosponsored the National Clean Energy Summit in Las Vegas, Nevada.
 These summits bring business leaders, elected officials, and experts in energy development and technology together to develop policy recommendations that guide federal and local government in developing clean renewable energy and growing a greener, more sustainable economy.

 Senator Reid has also secured hundreds of millions of dollars to make Nevada safer.
 These funds have helped put more police on the street, and ensured that Nevada’s military bases throughout the state have the vital funding they need.
 In 2005, Senator Reid worked with the Base Realignment and Closure Committee (BRAC) and fought to successfully prevent the removal of the Nevada Air National Guard C-130 Aircraft and the closure of the Hawthorne Army Depot.
 He also worked tirelessly to ensure the Southern Nevada Veterans Administration Medical Complex became a reality.
 He secured over $600 million for the project and because of Senator Reid’s work, the 700,000 square-foot center will open in 2012 for Nevada’s veterans.